Skip to main content

 Timeline

-Family Place requires a maximum of two qualified staff members to attend training – one library administrator and one library staff member who dedicates approximately 25% staff time to the development and maintenance of the space for a period of three years.
+Family Place™ requires two qualified staff members to attend training—one library administrator and one library staff member who dedicates at least 25% staff time to the development and maintenance of the space for a period of three years.

 • Develop a Family Place Libraries™ Plan for the library.

-• Create and maintain a family friendly, interactive public space within the Children’s area of the library in accordance with information provided during the training as well as local recommendations and guidance regarding safety and health.
+• Create and maintain a family friendly, interactive public space within the children’s area of the library in accordance with information provided during the training as well as local recommendations and guidance regarding safety and health.

-• Develop a Parenting Collection in or adjacent to the library Children’s area.
+• Develop a parenting collection in or adjacent to the library children’s area.

 Within One (1) Year post training, participants will: